 - STEP 4.
 At least three letters of reference should be submitted online from prior instructors or research supervisors who are most familiar with your scholarship and potential for research.

 - STEP 5.
 The Graduate Record Examination (GRE) is encouraged for admission, but it is not required.
 If you choose to send your GRE scores from ETS, send them directly to the University of Illinois at Urbana-Champaign.
 The institution number is 1836 and the GRE program code is 00 or 0223.
 A minimum of an upper second honours B.Sc. in a relevant life science may be substituted for the GRE for students from Britain and Ireland.

-- Applicants whose native language is not English are required to submit TOEFL scores.
-International applicants must have a TOEFL score of at least 613 (paper-based test), 257 (computer-based test) or 103-104 (internet-based test) to be considered for admission.
-A minimum score of 24 on the speaking section of the iBT test is required.
-The TOEFL must be taken within twoyears of the proposed term of entry; older scores are not valid.
-Request that official TOEFL scores be sent directly to the University of Illinois at Urbana-Champaign.
+Applicants whose native language is not English are required to submit TOEFL or IELTS scores.
+International applicants must have a TOEFL score of at least 103-104 (internet-based test) or an IELTS (International English Language Testing System) score of 7.5 or higher to be considered for admission.
+The TOEFL or IELTS must be taken within two years of the proposed term of entry; older scores are not valid.
+Request that official scores be sent directly to the University of Illinois at Urbana-Champaign.
 The institution number is 1836 and the program code is 00 or 35.
-The Speaking Proficiency English Assessment Kit (SPEAK) is required upon enrollment

 - All applications with the requested information listed above must be received by the December 15 deadline.
 Incomplete applications due to missing information will not be considered.
 It is the responsibility of the applicant to inquire about the status of their application.